Abhijay007/Real-Time/README.md

-# Real-Time
+# :watch: Real-Time
-This program shows TIME of different countries all over the globe in Real-time.
+This program shows **time** and **date** of different countries all over the globe in Real-time.

+# :computer: Languages used in this project
+- HTML
+- CSS
+- Javascript

+# Framework and library
+- Bootstarp
+- jQuery